brew-o-doro/friends_app/README.md

 # README

-TODO: I'm on CRUD functionality
+TODO: STYLE APP WITH BOOTSTRAP

 This README would normally document whatever steps are necessary to get the application up and running.